Skip to content

 Step 5 - Executing the Manual Test

-Choose the Release from the list of those available in the project:
+Choose the Release from the list of available releases in the project:

 manual_playback_1

-Then click on the Execute icon to start manual test execution.
-That will bring up the manual playback screen:
+Then, click the Execute icon to start manual test execution.
+This will bring up the manual playback screen:

 manual_playback_2

-Once you get to Step 6, we shall pretend that MS Paint failed to display the text correctly.
-Enter in the Actual Result a message to that effect:
+Once you reach Step 6, we will pretend that MS Paint failed to display the text correctly.
+Enter a message to that effect in the Actual Result field:

 manual_playback_3

-Next we shall attach a screenshot of what actually happened and log a test failure.
+Next, we will attach a screenshot of what actually happened and log a test failure.

 Step 6 - Capturing and Annotating a Screenshot

-Click on the Image icon in the rich text editor associated with the Actual Result text box.
-That will bring up the Drawing Tools screen that asks you to draw a rectangle to select a portion of the current screen to capture:
+Click the Image icon in the rich text editor associated with the Actual Result text box.
+This will bring up the Drawing Tools screen, which prompts you to draw a rectangle to select a portion of the current screen for capture:

 manual_playback_4

-If the MS Paint application is not in the foreground, just click Esc on your keyboard to abort, rearrange your windows and then try again.
+If the MS Paint application is not in the foreground, simply press Esc on your keyboard to abort, rearrange your windows, and then try again.
 Once you have selected the rectangle, the drawing tools will display your selected image in the image editor:

 manual_playback_5

-You can now use the annotation tools to add labels, text and other items to explain the issue that you found:
+You can now use the annotation tools to add labels, text, and other items to explain the issue you found:

 manual_playback_6

-In the example above, we added a red ellipse, arrow and text to mark the issue that was seen in MS-Paint.
-Once you are happy with your image, click Accept and the image will be included in the test Actual Result:
+In the example above, we added a red ellipse, arrow, and text to mark the issue observed in MS Paint.
+Once you are satisfied with your image, click Accept, and the image will be included in the test's Actual Result:

 manual_playback_7

-Finally, Fail the Step 6 and click on the Finish button.
+Finally, Fail Step 6 and click the Finish button.

 Fail Step